LiamLeane/ForemanWindows/readme.md

 # Provisioning Windows With Foreman (without WDS)

 These templates are consumed by a boot.wim created using [ForemanWimScripts](https://github.com/LiamLeane/ForemanWimScripts).
-The templates are aquired when needed rather then stored as part of the wim so changes to your provisioning templates are immediately reflected in the build.
+The templates are acquired when needed rather then stored as part of the wim so changes to your provisioning templates are immediately reflected in the build.

 Task list (it's easy to miss a step):

-* Build wim files
 * Create install repo directory structure
 * Create Samba/Windows share for repo
+* Build wim files
-* Aquire boot files from ADK & wimboot
+* Acquire boot files from ADK & wimboot
 * Add Windows Media & OSes to Foreman
 * Add Windows provisioning scripts to Foreman (or use [Foreman Templates](https://github.com/theforeman/foreman_templates) to directly synchronize this repo)
 * Fin